- All microsites prefixed with https://pmsociety.org.uk

 If you have not used or updated your account in the last two years we might class it as dormant or delete it.
 We will email you to remind you before deletion.
 Please check your inbox regularly to see if we have sent you any emails about this.

-You have the following rights regarding processing of your personal information:
+You have the following rights regarding the processing of your personal information:

 The right to request access to, or copies of, your personal information